omics-datascience/modulector/README.md

   - Code: 200
   - Content:
     - `name`: name of methylation site.
-    - `aliases`: list of other names for the same methylation site on other illumina arrays (EPIC v2, EPIC v1, Methyl450 and Methyl27).
+    - `aliases`: list of other names for the same methylation site on other Illumina arrays (EPIC v2, EPIC v1, Methyl450, and Methyl27).
-    - `chromosome_position`: information about the chromosome, position and strand on which the site is located.
+    - `chromosome_position`: information about the chromosome, position, and strand on which the site is located.
     - `ucsc_cpg_islands`: List of islands related to the methylation site according to the UCSC database.
-Each element in the view is a json with the following content:
+Each element in the view is a JSON with the following content:
       - `cpg_island`: chromosomal coordinates where the island is located.
       - `relation`: Relation of the site to the CpG island.
-The values it can take are: *Island*=within boundaries of a CpG Island, *N_Shore*=0-2kb 5' of Island, *N_Shelf*=2kb-4kb 5' of Island, *S_Shore*=0-2kb 3' of Island, *S_Shelf*=2kb-4kb 3' of Island.
+The values it can take are *Island*=within boundaries of a CpG Island, *N_Shore*=0-2kb 5' of Island, *N_Shelf*=2kb-4kb 5' of Island, *S_Shore*=0-2kb 3' of Island, *S_Shelf*=2kb-4kb 3' of Island.
-    - `genes`: The value is a json where each key is a gene that is related to the methylation site.
-The values for each gene is a list that contains the region of the gene where the methylation site is located.
+    - `genes`: The value is a JSON where each key is a gene that is related to the methylation site.
+Values for each gene is a list that contains the region of the gene where the methylation site is located.
 These regions, according to the NCBI RefSeq database, can be: *5UTR*=5' untranslated region between the TSS and ATG start site, *3UTR*=3' untranslated region between stop codon and poly A signal, *exon_#*, *TSS200*=1-200 bp 5' the TSS, *TS1500*=200-1500 bp 5' of the TSS.
   - Example:
     - URL: <http://localhost:8000/methylation/?methylation_site=cg22461615>
     - Response: